We use cookies to improve your experience and measure site performance.Privacy Policy

 Our building control drawings loft conversion and extension packs are prepared to the same professional standard, giving building inspectors everything they need for swift approval.

-The pack includes: floor plans at all levels (ground, first, loft), proposed roof plan, all four elevations, general construction notes, structural foundation and beam plans, floor joist layouts, roof structural plan, wall and construction detail sections, drainage layout, fire escape strategy, and electrical layout — all drawn to 1:100 scale at A3.
+The pack includes: floor plans at all levels (ground, first, loft), proposed roof plan, all four elevations, general construction notes, structural foundation and beam plans, floor joist layouts, roof structural plan, and wall and construction detail sections — all drawn to 1:100 scale at A3.
 Every sheet carries the Hampshire Build logo and unique project QR code.